 So with the help of our superhuman research team, we set out to better understand how people were using the XUI documentation.
 We started by choosing a range of designers and developers from across Xero who have used XUI in different ways.
 Then, we held face-to-face and video interviews, as well as ran card sort exercises and surveys.

 What we asked

-The following high level questions and tasks were given, and each spurred on more in-depth conversation:
+The following high-level questions and tasks were given, and each spurred a more in-depth conversation: